All Products

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.

-2. On the Clusters page, find the one you want to manage and click its name.
+2. On the Clusters page, find the cluster you want and click its name.
 In the left-side navigation pane, click Add-ons.

 3. On the Add-ons page, enter mse in the search box, and click Install in the MSE Ingress Controller resource card.